c4arl0s/13Plumbing/README.md

 # 	* [Examine a Tag](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-The fourth and final type of Git object is the **tag object**.
-We can use the same **git cat-file** command to show the details of a tag.
+The fourth and final type of Git object is the tag object.
+We can use the same git cat-file command to show the details of a tag.

 ```console
 Sun Jul 19 ~/iOS/RysGitTutorialRepository